Saskatoon police find man with stab wound after report of fight - Saskatoon | Globalnews.ca

 Saskatoon police say a 22-year-old man with a stab wound was found seeking medical attention on Friday.

-At 12:20 a.m.
-CT on Saturday, officers were called to a report of four men fighting in the 1400-block of 22nd Street West.
+Officers were called to a report of four men fighting in the 1400-block of 22nd Street West at 12:20 a.m.
+CT on Saturday.

 READ MORE: Two men stabbed after altercation at house party in Riversdale area